xpsi-group/xpsi/docs/source/contributing.rst

   the workflow above by branching (again) off of an up-to-date ``master``.
-  If your work *is* conditional on your open pull requests, you are free to continue your development by commiting to the relevant topic branch (or according to some other branching scheme.
-However, there is a risk that more work will be needed if the open pull request is not merged into the central repository; oor if only a subset of proposed changes are merged; or conflict resolution does not favour all of the changes you proposed.
+  If your work *is* conditional on your open pull requests, you are free to continue your development by commiting to the relevant topic branch (or according to some other branching scheme).
+However, there is a risk that more work will be needed if the open pull request is not merged into the central repository; or if only a subset of proposed changes are merged; or conflict resolution does not favour all of the changes you proposed.
 Of course, such work may nevertheless remain useful in your own applications even if it is never all merged into the central repository.
+If the pull request is merged after your continuation, and the plan is submit a future pull request, you will have to merge in the ``xpsi/master`` branch before opening another pull request so that the merge conflicts that were already resolved are not raised again.

 * The above workflow also applies to remote branches other than ``master`` that might exist in the ``xpsi`` repository that you wish to contribute to, but